VundleVim/Vundle.vim/README.md

    If you are using Windows, go directly to [Windows setup].
 If you run into any issues, please consult the [FAQ].
    See [Tips] for some advanced configurations.

+   Using non-POSIX shells, such as the popular Fish shell, requires additional setup.
+Please check the [FAQ].

 2. Set up [Vundle]:

    `$ git clone https://github.com/gmarik/Vundle.vim.git ~/.vim/bundle/Vundle.vim`